Franklinx1/MrCSammy/README.md

 - 👋 Hi, I’m @MrCSammy
 - 👀 I’m interested in ...
-All programing programming languages
+All programing languages
 - 🌱 I’m currently learning git and github
-- 💞️ I’m looking to collaborate on ...all
+- 💞️ I’m looking to collaborate on...all
-- 📫 How to reach me ... please mail
+- 📫 How to reach me ... please mail me (@example.com)

 <!---
 MrCSammy/MrCSammy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.